 When looking for a new car, you'll likely have to do your research, compare models, and go for a few test drives before you find the one.
-And with the average price of gasoline across Canada well over a $1.10 per litre (according to Natural Resources Canada), vehicle fuel-efficiency should definitely be on your radar before making a decision.
-That being said, this handy guide on how to choose a fuel-efficient vehicle will aid you in buying a car that will help you save at the pump.
+And with the average price of gasoline across Canada hovering around a $1.35 per litre (according to Natural Resources Canada (NRC)), vehicle fuel-efficiency should definitely be on your radar before making a decision.
+That being said, this handy guide (from NRC) on how to choose a fuel-efficient vehicle will aid you in buying a car that will help you save at the pump.

 New or used?

 Generally, new vehicles tend to be more fuel-efficient than older models.
 So if a new car is in the cards, be sure to compare the fuel consumption ratings.
 These can be found on the EnerGuide labels.
 If you are unfamiliar with the EnerGuide label, it is usually stickered to the vehicle and shows the consumption ratings for city and highway driving and provides you with an estimate of that vehicle's yearly fuel cost.

 It likely comes as no surprise that typically, the bigger the vehicle, the bigger the engine, and the more fuel it consumes.
 So if you don't need the cargo room, towing capacity, or extra passenger space on a regular basis, go with smaller vehicle; you'll save money in the long run on gas.